22 Brainy Ways to Use Dryer Sheets at Home

 Floor Dusting Cloths

 Company is coming and you’re all out of disposable floor dusting pads.
-Oh, no!
 Solution?
 Grab a used dryer sheet, install it on the sweeper and say goodbye to those dust bunnies.

 When you pull out the vacuum for serious cleaning, check the filter.
 If it’s dirty, here’s how to change it.